bobpepin/public-energy-data/README.md

 # public-energy-data
-Unified Python API for accessing public data from the energy sector

-This package aims to provide a unified Python API to publicly available data from TSOs and similar organizations to enable the development of data science tools that work across countries and providers.
+This package provides a unified Python API to access publicly available data from TSOs and similar organizations.

+The goal is to enable the development of open source data science tools that work across countries and providers.

 Example
 =======
 API:
 ```
+import energydata.odre

 descriptor = {
     "dataset": "consommation-quotidienne-brute-regionale",
     "start_datetime": "2018-03-01",